Fabrício (footballer, born February 1990)

-Fabrício Silva Dornellas (born 20 February 1990) is a Brazilian professional footballer who plays as either a central or left-sided defender for Saudi Arabian club Hajer.
+Fabrício Silva Dornellas (born 20 February 1990) is a Brazilian professional footballer who plays as either a central or left-sided defender for Volta Redonda.

 Fabrício represented Brazil at the 2009 FIFA U-20 World Cup, winning the silver medal.

 Club career

 Born in Niterói, Rio de Janeiro, Fabrício started out in the youth system of Flamengo.
 He made his senior debut with Paraná, as a loaned player, in the 2008 Campeonato Brasileiro Série B. In January 2009, Fabrício moved to Germany, being loaned to 1899 Hoffenheim, with a view to a permanent deal.
 He made six Bundesliga appearances in the remainder of the 2008–09 season, before returning to the Mengão.
 Until the end of the year, Fabrício made seven league appearances, helping the club win the 2009 Campeonato Brasileiro Série A.

 In August 2010, Fabrício switched to Palmeiras, recording 16 league appearances until the end of the season.
 He then signed with Cruzeiro in January 2011, before leaving the club after only a few months, without making any appearances, to join Atlético Paranaense.

 In March 2012, Fabrício was acquired by Vasco da Gama.
 In January 2013, Fabrício signed with Vitória.
 In May 2014, Fabrício joined Fluminense.
 He made five appearances until the end of the 2014 Campeonato Brasileiro Série A. After six months without a club, Fabrício joined Bragantino, signing a contract in May 2015.